How-To: Dark Fabrics Part 1

-- Be careful not to get ink stains on your fabric from the side of your hand.
+- Be careful not to get ink stains on your fabric from the side of your hand!
 I speak from experience.
 This is why a stylus is a pro move.

 Can you believe it?
 It's a clearly visible pattern in white!

+See?
+That wasn't so hard.
 Wait, more questions for me?

 Wait!
 What about stitching on dark jeans, knits or dark t-shirts?

 x - x - x - x - x - x

-Text, photos and instructions by Jenny Hart ♥ © 2011 - 2012 Sublime Stitching®.
+Text, photos and instructions by Jenny Hart ♥ © 2011 - 2018 Sublime Stitching®.
 No part of this tutorial may be reproduced in whole or in part without written permission from its author.
 Man, I hate having to say that.
 Published on 03/03/11